 3. Personal data shall be adequate for their intended use and kept to a minimum.

 Deki does not and will not record sensitive data.
 Sensitive personal data includes special categories which include genetic data, and biometric data.
 We do not collect, process or store data for minors.

-We only collect personal data which is needed to manage the lending process and to thank people for donations.
+We only collect personal data which is needed to manage the sponsorship process and to thank people for donations.
 We ask you for the minimum amount of information needed.
 This is your name, email address, postal address, phone number, age and gift aid status.